RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 I do however need to create two views that allow me to get the derived values of last action on a tray and the weather statistics for an activity log.
 I chose to design the database this way because generated columns can't use data from another table and I wanted to minimize data duplication.
+I chose to hold off on creating the tray_view until later on as the query to find the most recent timestamp will be rather complex, it will be easier just to do it in Python code.

 I also created a barcode_lookup_view that makes it easy for someone to lookup what a barcode corresponds to.
 This is because the alternative is needing to join together